-As reported in the 2017/18 Annual Governance Statement, a review was undertaken in 2018 and this concluded that the principles of collaboration (as set out in the Principles and in the MoCG) would be best reflected through the establishment of a new meeting and reporting structure for the Chief Constable, aligned to the delivery of the Police and Crime Plan, addressing both performance and delivery issues.
+As reported in the 2018/19 Annual Governance Statement, a review was undertaken in 2018 and this concluded that the principles of collaboration (as set out in the Principles and in the MoCG) would be best reflected through the establishment of a new meeting and reporting structure for the Chief Constable, aligned to the delivery of the Police and Crime Plan, addressing both performance and delivery issues.

-The Scrutiny and Performance Executive Board (chaired by the Deputy Chief Constable) feeds into the monthly Chief Officer Executive Board meeting and ultimately into the quarterly Strategy and Performance Board.
+The Scrutiny Executive Board (chaired by the Deputy Chief Constable) feeds into the monthly Chief Officer Team meeting and ultimately into the quarterly Strategy and Performance Board.

-In addition, issues from the Joint Strategic Planning Group continue to be reported to both Chief Officer Executive Board and to the Commissioner's Strategy and Performance Board.
+In addition, issues from the Joint Strategic Planning Group continue to be reported to both the Chief Officer Team meeting and to the Commissioner's Strategy and Performance Board.
 These two Boards also collate recommendations from other internal meetings such as the Joint Audit Committee, Independent Ethics Committee and Estate Strategy Board.

-This governance meeting structure was further reviewed in 2018/19, to make some minor changes to the same and the diagram below sets out the revised meeting structure within the Force and between the Office of the Police and Crime Commissioner for Gwent (OPCC).
+This governance meeting structure was further reviewed during 2018/19 and 2019/20, to make some further changes to the same and the diagram below sets out the revised meeting structure within the Force and between the Office of the Police and Crime Commissioner for Gwent (OPCC).
+The diagram below however, which reflects normal operations, does not include the Coronavirus Gold/Silver command structure, which was stood up on the 18th of March 2020 to co-ordinate Gwent Police's response to the pandemic.
+The workings of this group are explained more fully in Part Two.